 - St. John Bosco

 At St. Anne we have perpetual eucharistic adoration available 24 hours a day, 7 days a week.
 If you're interested in becoming a regularly scheduled adorer please contact us.
-If you have an account on The City, please contact Theresa Serrano-Keel.
-If you don't have an account on The City, please sign up here.
+Sign up for Adoration is simple!
+We have 3 options for you.
+You can do any of the following:

 Growing in Prayer